Liquid chromatography–mass spectrometry: Pharmacokinetics

 LC–MS is widely used in the field of bioanalysis and is specially involved in pharmacokinetic studies of pharmaceuticals.
-Pharmacokinetic studies are needed to determine how quickly a drug will be cleared from the body organs and the hepatic blood flow.
+Pharmacokinetic studies are needed to determine how quickly a drug will be cleared from the body organs and the hepatic (liver) blood flow.
 MS analyzers are useful in these studies because of their shorter analysis time, and higher sensitivity and specificity compared to UV detectors commonly attached to HPLC systems.
 One major advantage is the use of tandem MS–MS, where the detector may be programmed to select certain ions to fragment.
 The measured quantity is the sum of molecule fragments chosen by the operator.
-As long as there are no interferences or ion suppression in LC–MS, the LC separation can be quite quick.
+As long as there are no interferences or ion suppression in LC–MS, the LC separation can be done quite swiftly.